The Woman in the House Across the Street from the Girl in the Window: Reception

-While Chitra Ramaswamy, of The Guardian criticized the tonal confusion as "ludicrous at best and at worst disturbing", Daniel Fienberg of The Hollywood Reporter called the film's fortune "worse" for being "generally bad", Matt Fowler of IGN criticized the overall runtime, Jen Chaney of Vulture called it "blatantly ridiculous" and a "botched experiment", Kristen Baldwin of Entertainment Weekly called it "exhausting", and Daniel D'Addario of Variety noted that the series "isn't mysterious or funny".
-Critics like Ni'Kesia Pannell of TheKitchn and Micah Yip of CBR were left puzzled with many sequences in the storyline.

-Brian Lowry of CNN called it "enjoyable" but "not enough to generate much enthusiasm".
+While Chitra Ramaswamy, of The Guardian criticized the tonal confusion as "ludicrous at best and at worst disturbing", Daniel Fienberg of The Hollywood Reporter called the work's fortune "worse" for being "generally bad", Matt Fowler of IGN criticized the overall runtime, Jen Chaney of Vulture called it "blatantly ridiculous" and a "botched experiment", Kristen Baldwin of Entertainment Weekly called it "exhausting", and Daniel D'Addario of Variety noted that the series "isn't mysterious or funny".
+Sushmita Bose of Khaleej Times called it "a fine crime comedy", and Brian Lowry of CNN called it "enjoyable" but "not enough to generate much enthusiasm".
 Kristen Lopez of IndieWire commented that the series presents little that is not found in the "countless movies that already litter Netflix about women solving crimes".
-The series received praise for creating the curiosity of its suspense from critics like Proma Khosla of Mashable, Matthew Aguilar of ComicBook, Chris Evangelista of /Film, and Cassandra Clarke of CBR.
+Laura Miller wrote in Slate that "some of its subtlest jokes" are "pleasingly sharp", but its "subtext" could be done "a lot more".

 At the 48th People's Choice Awards, the series was nominated under The Comedy Show of 2022, and Bell had two nominations, namely The Female Star and The Comedy TV Star.